-Is Losing Mucus Plug Same as Passing Bloody Show?
+Is Losing the Mucus Plug the Same as Passing Bloody Show?

 If at any time you see a bloody discharge with fresh blood in it, see your doctor immediately to ensure there is nothing wrong.

-How Long After Losing Mucus Plug Labour Starts?
+How Long After Losing Mucus Plug Does Labour Start?

 One can expect to go into labour in about the next day or two if you have the bloody show.
 Contractions may start in a few hours to a few weeks.
 It is the first indicator of labour and it is time to be prepared.
 The onset of the contractions will determine the start of labour.
 Just relax, be calm, and prepare yourself for delivering your baby.